-- By default: - -Signature creation time is 1 hour before - -Signature expiration is 30 days from now - -Needless to say, proper timekeeping (NTP) is strongly recommended - What happens when the signatures run out ? -SERVFAIL... - -Your domain effectively disappears from the Internet - -... more on this later - Note that the keys do not expire. - Therefore, regular re-signing is part of the operations process (not only when changes occur) - -the entire zone doesn't have to be resigned...
+Signature creation time is 1 hour before Signature expiration is 30 days from now Needless to say, proper timekeeping (NTP) is strongly recommended

+• What happens when the signatures run out ?
+SERVFAIL...

+Your domain effectively disappears from the Internet for validating resolvers

+- Note that the keys do not expire. - Therefore, regular re-signing is part of the operations process (not only when changes occur) the entire zone doesn't have to be resigned...

 - NSEC proof of non-existence - Remember, the authoritative servers are serving precalculated records.
-No on-the-fly generation is done. - -NSEC provides a pointer to the Next SEC ure record in the chain of records. - "there are no other records between this one and the next", signed. - -The entire zone is sorted lexicographically:
+No on-the-fly generation is done. - NSEC provides a pointer to the Next SEC ure record in the chain of records. - \ "there are no other records between this one and the next", signed. - The entire zone is sorted lexicographically: